linuxforphp/flare-smart-contracts/docs/specs/FTSO.md

 ## Price submission
 Price submission works in a commit and reveal scheme.
 The commit period is the price epoch period (every few minutes) immediately followed by the reveal period.
 More on this scheme can be found [here](https://en.wikipedia.org/wiki/Commitment_scheme).
 This scheme is designed to stop individuals from submitting prices based on other price proposals.
 Within the commit period, all submissions are secret.
 After the commit period passes, individuals will no longer be able to change their submissions.
 During the reveal period, individuals must mandatorily reveal their prices to be considered by the FTSO.
 At this point, changes can not be made, and prices become public record.

 Together with price data, any price provider must add a random number to their price submissions.
 This helps seed the source of randomness on the Flare chain for FTSO operations that require randomization.
+See below for further details on how this randomness is used.

 ## Price epochs - timings
 The FTSO will operate in time constrained price epochs, each timed to be a few minutes.
 Price epoch time is not configurable, so if we want to go back n number of epochs, we know exactly which time stamp it will be.
 Any FTSO contract deployed on Flare will share the same start / end times for price epochs.
 In other words, commit and reveal timing will be the same across FTSO contracts.

 ## Weight (vote power) per price submission
 Each fAsset (wrapped asset) will have a related FTSO contract which will supply asset/$ prices.
 Example: XRP/$, LTC/$ and so forth.
 Any price provider can submit prices to any FTSO contract.
 The submitted price will be weighted according to the vote power of the provider address.
 Vote power per FTSO contract is divided between WFLR holders and the holders of the specific fAsset related to this FTSO.
 Example: For XRP/$, vote power is divided between WFLR and fXRP holders.
 Note that those two “sides” could be seen as having conflicting interests regarding the price.
 So when a price provider submits a price to the XRP/$ FTSO, the weight of his vote (price data) will be weighted by using his FLR vote power and fXRP vote power.
 Note each provider address could potentially have WFLR vote power or fAsset vote power or both.

 ## Minimum turnout for creating a price
 A minimum of x% of the total circulating FLR (not wFLR) supply should participate in order to create a decentralized price result.
 More on total circulating supply data will be provided in the accounting specification.
 If minimum turnout for a specific price epoch is not achieved, a fall back mechanism will be used to create a price value.

 ## Participation thresholds, Min / Max vote power
 To avoid spam submissions, addresses are required to have a minimum vote power in order to submit a price.
 Each address will have to hold 1/x of the total vote power for wFLR or fAsset.
 X is planned to be in the range of 50 to 500, and will be determined from live network runs.
 To avoid one address holding too much vote power, each address is capped to a max percentage of vote power.
 Any address holding above the max will be considered as having max vote power, meaning it would receive fewer rewards than its vote power would indicate for the price submission.
 Note that wFLR total supply is considered the total vote power available, meaning non-wrapped FLR are not accounted for.

 ## fAsset vs wFLR weight
 Since fAsset holders and wFLR holders could be seen as having conflicting interests regarding the price, the FTSO aims to provide each of those groups equal vote power.
 To avoid a situation where a few minted fAssets get too much vote power, the weighting between the two groups will have a linear scale correlated to the minted $ value of fAssets.
 For Example, if only 100K $ of fXRP are minted, the group of fXRP holders will get a 5% weight against wFLR holders.
 The 2nd factor by which the fAsset group will be weighted is the turnout ratio.
 In general terms, this means that if an fAsset has a high $ mint value and high turnout in a specific price epoch, the fAsset holders group will have a 50% weight when determining the asset price.